Art Bell and the Area 51 Caller

 On September 11, 1997, a man claiming to have worked at Area 51 called in to Coast to Coast AM.
-He spoke with the frenzied voice of a man terrified for his life, describing “extra-dimensional” beings and plots by the government that would drastically, and horrifically, change our world.
+He spoke with the frenzied voice of a man terrified for his life, describing “extra-dimensional” beings and secret plots that would drastically, and horrifically, change our world.

 Most peculiar of all, however, was the fact that during the call, the satellite transmission carrying Coast to Coast AM was lost, baffling Art Bell and his listeners.

 Seven months later, on April 28, 1998, Art Bell received another call, purportedly by the same man.
 This time, however, he claimed the initial call was a hoax.
 Ever since, there’s been a lot of debate surrounding these calls.
 Was the first call real?
 Or had it truly been someone testing out “wacky characters” on the Coast to Coast AM audience, as the second caller claimed?